rezanazari/CustomerSim/README.md

-# CustomerSim
+# gym-customersim

 This repository contains code for `Customer simulation for direct marketing experiments` paper, [IEEE DSAA 2016](http://ieeexplore.ieee.org/document/7796934/).
 Authors: Yegor Tkachenko, Mykel J. Kochenderfer, Krzysztof Kluza.

+In this package, we provide a simluator to be called from SAS RL.

+# Install
+Run the following to install the "CustomerSim-v0" environment

+	pip install -e .

 # Software

-Python is our main language (with some preprocessing done in R).
+Python is our main language.

-You will need the following Python packages
+You will need the following Python packages.

 + libpgm - for learning Bayesian networks (install from `https://github.com/CyberPoint/libpgm`)
 + Keras and Theano - for deep learning (make sure you have the cutting edge theano via `pip install --upgrade --no-deps git+git://github.com/Theano/Theano.git`)